Frequently Asked Questions

 Our baby is 3 months.
 Can we bring her with us to class?

-Babies under 2 or 3 months can usually be easily quieted (feeding works wonders!), so it tends to work out for them to attend.
-(Although if you think it will be distracting to your own learning process to have them there, I don't recommend that they join you.)
-Some babies need a lot of stroller rocking or parent bouncing in order to be soothed to a state of quietness.
+Babies under 6 weeks can usually be easily quieted (feeding works wonders!), so it tends to work out for them to attend--but we've room to accommodate this only at our Manhattan location, unfortunately.
+This said, if you think the baby's presence will distract from your own learning process, it's not a great idea to bring her.
+Also, some babies need a lot of stroller rocking or parent bouncing in order to be soothed to a state of quietness.
 These movements, unfortunately, distract the other students (and the instructor), so if your baby is likely to need motion, bringing her wouldn't work--unless you're willing to step out into the hall with her until stillness and quiet reign.
-Many infants under the age of 3 mos. do attend with their parents and/or sitters and all goes well.
+Many infants under the age of 6 weeks do attend with their parents and/or sitters and all goes well.
 Moms, of course, are welcome to nurse as they need to during class.

 My baby is 18 months.
 Is it too late to take your class?
 Will the info still be relevant?